 Back in August 2011, when the company started, they were pioneers in the area, with their operation based under the Hackney railway arches next to London Fields.
 The brewery is run by enthusiasts and based upon the premise that a culturally vibrant area such as Hackney deserves to have its own brewery and enjoy locally produced, “home-grown, handcrafted beer.”

 There are now other breweries operating in the area, but London Fields has widened its remit, and now provides beer, food, live music, a great events venue, beer launches and beer festivals.
+Don’t be afraid to visit with your other half either, they have wine on tap.

 They also offer brewery tours, allowing access to parts of the brewery normally off limits to the public and “joining the dots between the process and the glass.”
 Everything is covered, from the reasons for the choice of hops and grains, to the equipment and how it is used, to the beer making process and how the finished product is packaged.
 To round off the tour, there is a tutored beer tasting in the taproom.